typeclasses/ascii/contributing.md

 The larger the package, the more willing we should be to make minor and major releases.
 The [`ascii`](https://hackage.haskell.org/package/ascii) package in particular should prioritize improvement over stability.

-Brief support of [PVP](https://pvp.haskell.org/): In the version "A.B.C.D", the first two numbers "A.B" represent the *major* version, "C" is the *minor* version, and "D" is the *patch* version.
+Brief summary of [PVP](https://pvp.haskell.org/): In the version "A.B.C.D", the first two numbers "A.B" represent the *major* version, "C" is the *minor* version, and "D" is the *patch* version.
 Patch releases do not change the API at all (bug fixes, performance improvements, supporting new dependency versions), and minor releases are limited to backwards-compatible changes (such as adding a new function).

 ### Dependencies